gingerdeer/gingerdeer.github.io/serious.md

   * Took over the new Rapid Development match (RDM) contest format that had been trialed before, and formalized it into a [regular contest](https://www.topcoder.com/challenges?bucket=allPast&search=RDM&tracks[DS]=true&tracks[Des]=true&tracks[Dev]=true&tracks[QA]=true&types[]=CH&types[]=F2F&types[]=TSK)
   * "Reverse engineered" building matches and automated testers from existing code repos, since none of the people who had written them before were available
   * Trialed a new mathematical Puzzle challenge format, and managed [7 successful competitions](https://www.topcoder.com/challenges?bucket=allPast&search=Puzzle&tracks[DS]=true&tracks[Des]=true&tracks[Dev]=true&tracks[QA]=true&types[]=CH&types[]=F2F&types[]=TSK)
-  * Served as the main communication piece for all Competitive Programming track members as the representative of internal Topcoder parties
+  * Served as the main communication piece for Competitive Programming track members as the representative of internal Topcoder parties
-  * Was involved in managing Community Strategy for Competitive Programming
+  * Was somewhat involved in managing Community Strategy for Competitive Programming, or at least lobbying for its importance
   * Found security flaws and helped fix them
   * Managed the updating of Community Terms&Conditions as well as Code of Conduct
-  * Organized/managed a few QA events and probably helped set some records in bug reports / hour
+  * Organized/managed a few QA events and probably helped set some local records in bug reports / hour
   * Held a few webinars and tutorial sessions
   * Wrote technical content as writeups for RDM rounds among other things
   * Helped advise & direct internal techical work, such as legacy improvements